acthomas83/hw3_PW_Algorithms/README.md

 To generate a new secure password, repeat the steps above.

 ## Credits

-Special thanks to Spring 2019 Bootcamp student Jeremiah Grahm for his assistance with getting my core code to work properly.
+Special thanks to Spring 2019 Bootcamp student Jeremiah Graham for his assistance with getting my core code to work properly.

 ## License